vibewell25/vibewell/docs/docs/security/privacy-policy.md

 ### 5.3 Business Transfers

-If Vibewell is involved in a merger, acquisition, or sale of assets, your information may be transferred as part of that transaction.
+If VibeWell is involved in a merger, acquisition, or sale of assets, your information may be transferred as part of that transaction.

 ### 5.4 Legal Requirements